 Dosing in Clinical Trials

-: Study investigating the role of rintatolimod in structured treatment interruption of antiretroviral therapy (ART)
+: Study investigating the role of rintatolimod in structured treatment interruption of ART

-Rintatolimod 200- to 400-mg IV infusions administered twice weekly added to structured treatment interruption of ART (up to three structured treatment interruptions over 64 weeks) versus no study drug intervention.
+: Rintatolimod 400-mg IV infusions administered twice weekly, added to structured treatment interruptions of ART (up to three structured treatment interruptions over 64 weeks) versus no study drug intervention.
 Structured treatment interruption was discontinued when HIV RNA rebounded ≥5000 copies/mL for three consecutive weekly tests or ≥50,000 copies/mL once.8,9

-- AMP 719: Study investigating the safety and efficacy of adding rintatolimod as an adjunct to ongoing ART
+: Study evaluating the safety and efficacy of adding rintatolimod as an adjunct to ongoing ART

-Rintatolimod 200- to 400-mg IV infusions administered twice weekly for 24 weeks (along with ART) versus no study drug added to ART.
-This study was terminated prior to completion.9
+: Rintatolimod 200- to 400-mg IV infusions administered twice weekly for 24 weeks (in combination with ART) versus ART given alone.10

 Additional clinical trials of rintatolimod have also been completed.